-Coming from two intelligent breeds of dogs, whoodles tend to be quite smart and easy to train.
+Coming from two intelligent breeds of dogs, Whoodles tend to be quite smart and easy to train.

-Whoodle Coat and Care
+Whoodle health and care

 While this has a basis in scientific fact, it’s not recommended to expect a crossbred dog to be naturally healthy.

-A hybrid dog breed such as a whoodle is vulnerable to the issues and diseases of both parents.
+A hybrid dog breed such as a Whoodle is vulnerable to the issues and diseases of both parents.

 Because of this double whammy of risk, we’re going to go over the health risks and concerns for both soft-coated wheaten terriers and poodles.

-If you are considering adding a whoodle in your family, it’s very important for you to understand all the possible health issues your pup may be at risk for.
+If you are considering adding a Whoodle in your family, it’s very important for you to understand all the possible health issues your pup may be at risk for.

-Knowing the health concerns for each parent breed will also give you a knowledge base to work from when interviewing whoodle breeders.
+Knowing the health concerns for each parent breed will also give you a knowledge base to work from when interviewing Whoodle breeders.

 Poodle Health Issues

-Poodle health problems can include kidney issues, thyroid issues, gastric dilation volvulus and hip dysplasia.
+Their health problems can include kidney issues, thyroid issues, gastric dilation volvulus and hip dysplasia.

-This is a hormonal disorder that occurs when the adrenal glands aren’t properly producing the hormones cortisol and aldosterone.
+Poodles are also commonly affected by Addison’s disease.
+This is a hormonal disorder that occurs when the adrenal glands aren’t properly producing the hormones they should.